Free Printable: Low Carb & Keto Food List

 - Olive Oil – For frying.
 Avocado oil works as well.

-How To Make Gluten-Free Crab Cakes
+How To Make Keto Crab Cakes

-This section shows how to make keto crab cakes, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+I have step-by-step photos here to help you visualize the recipe.
+For full instructions with amounts and temperatures, see the recipe card.

 - Saute aromatics.
 Cook the diced onion in olive oil, until translucent and lightly browned.